 - All other documents relied upon by Oxford; and

 - All other information or evidence that you or your physician submitted.
-If there is any information or evidence you or your physician wants to submit that was not previously provided, you may include this information with your external review request and Oxford will include it with the documents forwarded to the IRO.
+If there is any information or evidence you or your physician wants to submit that was not previously provided, you may include this information with your external review request, and Oxford will include it with the documents forwarded to the IRO.

 In reaching a decision, the IRO will review the claim anew and not be bound by any decisions or conclusions reached by Oxford.
-The IRO will provide written notice of its determination (the "Final External Review Decision") within 45 days after it receives the request for the external review (unless they request additional time and you agree).
+The IRO will provide written notice of its determination (the "Final External Review Decision") within 45 days after it receives the request for the external review (unless it requests additional time and you agree).
 The IRO will deliver the notice of Final External Review Decision to you and Oxford, and it will include the clinical basis for the determination.

-Upon receipt of a Final External Review Decision reversing Oxford determination, the plan will immediately provide coverage or payment for the benefit claim at issue in accordance with the terms and conditions of the Plan, and any applicable law regarding plan remedies.
+Upon receipt of a Final External Review Decision reversing Oxford's determination, the plan will immediately provide coverage or payment for the benefit claim at issue in accordance with the terms and conditions of the Plan and any applicable law regarding plan remedies.
 If the Final External Review Decision is that payment or referral will not be made, the plan will not be obligated to provide benefits for the health care service or procedure.

 Expedited External Review

 An expedited external review is similar to a standard external review.
-The most significant difference between the two is that the time periods for completing certain portions of the review process are much shorter, and in some instances you may file an expedited external review before completing the internal appeals process.
+The most significant difference between the two is that the time periods for completing certain portions of the review process are much shorter, and in some instances, you may file an expedited external review before completing the internal appeals process.

 You may make a written or verbal request for an expedited external review if you receive either of the following:

-- An adverse benefit determination of a claim or appeal if the adverse benefit determination involves a medical condition for which the time frame for completion of an expedited internal appeal would seriously jeopardize the life or health of the individual or would jeopardize the individual's ability to regain maximum function and you have filed a request for an expedited internal appeal; or
+- An Adverse Benefit Determination of a claim or appeal, if the Adverse Benefit Determination involves a medical condition for which the time frame for completion of an expedited internal appeal would seriously jeopardize the life or health of the individual or would jeopardize the individual's ability to regain maximum function, and you have filed a request for an expedited internal appeal; or

-- A final appeal decision, if the determination involves a medical condition where the timeframe for completion of a standard external review would seriously jeopardize the life or health of the individual or would jeopardize the individual's ability to regain maximum function, or if the final appeal decision concerns an admission, availability of care, continued stay, or health care service, procedure or product for which the individual received emergency services, but has not been discharged from a facility.
+- A final appeal decision, if the determination involves a medical condition where the time frame for completion of a standard external review would seriously jeopardize the life or health of the individual or would jeopardize the individual's ability to regain maximum function, or if the final appeal decision concerns an admission, availability of care, continued stay or health care service, procedure or product for which the individual received emergency services, but has not been discharged from a facility.

 Immediately upon receipt of the request, Oxford will determine whether the individual meets both of the following: